aceontech/MarkupKitLint/README.md

 ## Future plans

-### XSD schema validation
+### Context-aware markup validation

 📣 Tracked by issue [#1](https://github.com/jarrroo/MarkupKitLint/issues/1)

-`xmllint` supports passing in an XSD schema.
+`xmllint` supports passing in an XML schema.
 This can be used to provide more in depth validation beyond simple XML syntax.
-Things we need to make this work:
+Currently working on:

-* Create/maintain a basic XSD schema which describes MarkupKit's default set of markup semantics, including knowledge of basic components (like `LMColumnView`, `LMRowView`) and attributes (like `spacing`, `width`, `height`).
-This can be a manual effort at first.
+* Creating a basic schema which describes MarkupKit's default set of markup semantics, including knowledge of basic components (like `LMColumnView`, `LMRowView`) and attributes (like `spacing`, `width`, `height`).
-* Generate XSD schema basic on the current projects code structure?
-This would require some serious sourcery at the lower levels of Objective-C/Swift.
+* Auto-generating schema from a running MarkupKit instance

+Pie-in-the-sky:
+* Augment the standard schema with the end user app's custom markup element types.
+This would provide compile-time validation of all MarkupKit markup.